abdimalik2010/terraform-github-workflows/readme.md

 ### To add your Service Principal and Storage Access Token as secrets in GitHub Actions:

-- Go to the "Settings" tab in your GitHub repository.
+- Go to the "Settings" tab in your GitHub repository!

 - Under the "Secrets" section, click the "Actions" tab.